BottleRocketStudios/iOS-DebugKit/Documentation/Guides/Integrating Wormholy.md

 ## Disabling Shake to Present

 The default way to use Wormholy is through a shake gesture - in the case you are implementing Wormholy into your `DebugOptionsViewController`, you may also want to disable the shake gesture that is used by default.
-This can be done by adding an environment variable, `WORMHOLY_SHAKE_ENABLED` = `NO`.
+This can be done by adding an environment variable: `WORMHOLY_SHAKE_ENABLED` = `NO`.